We have extended the application deadline to December 15, 2018.

 Join us for a three week lecture/laboratory course to provide training at the interface between Cancer Biology and Systems Biology presented by the Center for Complex Biological Systems of the University of California, Irvine.

-The intensive course will take place on the UCI campus from May 7 – 25, 2018 and will include lectures, laboratory modules, and a variety of skill-building exercises aimed at researchers of all levels from graduate and medical school, postdoctoral and clinical fellows, to faculty and industry researchers.
+The intensive course will take place on the UCI campus from Jan 21-Feb 8, 2019 and will include lectures, laboratory modules, and a variety of skill-building exercises aimed at researchers of all levels from graduate and medical school, postdoctoral and clinical fellows, to faculty and industry researchers.
 We anticipate a class size of approximately 20.
 To learn more about the course philosophy, curriculum and instructors, click on the menu links.

 The course is funded by the National Cancer Institute of the National Institutes of Health through the Cancer Research Education Program- Courses for Skills Development.
 This grant provides funds to reimburse U.S. citizens and permanent residents for travel and lodging/subsistence.
 A modest registration fee will be charged to cover on-site meals and refreshments.
 Fellowships are available to defray the registration costs of diverse, disabled or under-represented participants.
 For more information see the page on course fees.

-An application portal is now active, please go to “To Apply” to complete the application.
+An application portal is now open, please click on “To Apply” at the top of the page to be directed to the application form.

 Applications will be considered on a rolling basis.